What is Pump Cavitation?

 - Clogged or obstructed filters

-- Length of the Suction pipe is more.
+- The length of the Suction pipe is more.

 - Excessively high suction lift.